Server

 Expansion

-To simplify API responses, the Jira REST API uses resource expansion.
-This means that the API will only return parts of the resource when explicitly requested.
-This helps you avoid problems that can occur when you request too little information (for example, you need to make many requests) or too much information (for example, performance impact on Jira).
+In order to simplify API responses, the Jira REST API uses resource expansion.
+This means the API will only return parts of the resource when explicitly requested.

 1